MicahChambers/unordered_buffer/README.md

 and constest are the hits of colliding keys.
 Thus as long as there are less contested values, the chance of being displaced is low.
 We cap the hits-contests value to 1000, to prevent too much incumbancy.

+TODO:

+Change rehash so that it properly maintains priorities